If you feel like the environment around you is spinning and moving, and you’re losing balance, you may be suffering from vertigo.

 The Epley Manoeuvre consists of a pattern of specific head movements that consist of turning your head to the left or right slowly.

 Also known as the “liberatory” maneuver, the Semont Manoeuvre involves the individual alternating from side to side to knock crystals out of the inner ear.
-This treatment for vertigo was designed to help patients with BPPV and is usually performed by a physical therapist or chiropractor.
+This treatment for vertigo was designed to help patients with BPPV and is usually performed by a physical therapist or ENT.
 Your chiropractor will help you move your head in quick motions, and if dizziness or vertigo occurs then your chiropractor will hold your head in place until the dizziness subsides.

 The Semont Manoeuvre is often as effective as the Epley even though the Epley is more commonly used.